 Women in Prison is a unique, women-only organisation that provides gender-specialist support to women affected by the criminal justice system and campaigns to expose the injustice and damage caused to women and their families by imprisonment.

-WIP delivers a range of support and advice in all twelve of the women's prisons in England.
-We will also meet with a woman at the gate on the day of her release and continue that engagement in the community.
+WIP delivers a range of support and advice in women's prisons in England.
+We can in some cases also meet with women at the gate on the day of her release and continue that engagement in the community.

 Women in Prison runs three Women Centres - WomenMatta in Manchester, the Beth Centre in Lambeth and the Women's Support Centre in Woking.